matloob/contributing/contributing.md

 of teaching me how to contribute.
 And I've grown comfortable with some parts of the code base, such as our tools and the regular expressions package.

-This talk is an attempt to help you on your way to becoming a contributor.
+This talk is an attempt to help you get started in becoming a contributor.
 Hopefully it can save you some time on your path...

 # Don't be (too) intimidated!

 ![](slides/dont_be_too_intimidated.png)